shaloo/docs.arcana/docs/concepts/anwallet/index.md

 * **UX:** Developers can manage the users' blockchain signing experience by [[dashboard-user-guide#settings-overview|customizing branding, theme]], [wallet positioning](https://authsdk-ref-guide.netlify.app/interfaces/constructorparams) in the app, selecting the default active chain, [[arcana-wallet-user-guide#addselect-a-network|modifying pre-configured networks]], and using [[concept-wallet-visibility|visibility]] options.
 * **Custom Wallet UI:** Replace the built-in, default wallet UI with a [[concept-custom-wallet-ui|custom wallet UI]].
-* **Autonomous Signing:** Use [[concept-gl-session-keys|sessions keys feature]] to set up policies and enable users to permit autonomous signing in highly interactive applications

 ## Supported Chains